LaurenC2022/portfolio/README.md

     - [Live Website](https://evelynnrose-cyd8hcgydbcadebs.canadacentral-01.azurewebsites.net/)
     - About: EvelynnRose.com is an eCommerce platform offering insightful PDFs on psychology, cooking, arts, self-care, and empowering women in tech.
 Built with ASP.NET Core, NopCommerce, HTML/CSS/JavaScript, and hosted on Azure, it provides a secure, scalable, and user-friendly shopping experience.

+## Education

+- Bachelor of Science in Applied Computer Science from University of Colorado - Boulder
+    - Jan 2024 - Present
+    - GPA: 3.824
+    - Courses Completed: Data Structures (A-), Software Development Methodologies (A), Information Visualization (A-)

+- Bachelor of Science in Teaching and Learning
+    - Graduated May 2020
+    - GPA: 3.08
+    - Worked as classroom teacher directly following graduation
+    - Reason for leaving: spouse work relocation

 ## Lets Connect

 - [LinkedIn](https://www.linkedin.com/in/laurencollins1190/)